onurkerimov/match.js/README.md

     .do(["red", "green", "blue"], (el) => document.body.style.backgroundColor = el)
 ```

 **Does readability increase?** Well yes, even before you get used to the above articulation.
-Here, the ordering is the most important aspect about readability.
-Same ordering (like-next-to-like) can't be achieved with if-else or switch-case.
+The ordering makes iteasy to read.
+This ordering can't be achieved with clsasical if-else or switch-case.

 **Ease of maintenance?** Improves significantly.
 Definitely results in more scalable code.

 **Speed?** The above example is just 50% slower than its if/else complement.
 Not bad.
-(See the benchmark in https://jsperf.com/matchcase) However, you need to be careful when writing functions inside the array.
-(See below)
+(See the benchmark in https://jsperf.com/matchcase)

 ### A Small Warning
-Everything you write inside the `array` variable of `.do(array,function)` gets automatically evaluated before.
-Writing strings or numbers is safe, however if you decide to write functions in there, like `[fn1(),fn2()]`, make sure you do it in this fashion: `[() => fn1(), () => fn2()]`.
+Everything you write inside the `array` variable of `.do(array,function)` gets automatically evaluated.
+Writing strings or numbers is safe, however if you write functions like `[fn1(),fn2()]`, make sure you do it in this fashion: `[() => fn1(), () => fn2()]`.
 This way, they do not get automatically evaluated and slow down the code.
 See:

 Do **not**:
 ```js